 According to the World Health Organization, common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
 The CDC believes that symptoms may appear in as few as two days or up to 14 days after exposure.

-Since classes will be available online, students can choose to return home to finish out the semester.
+Since classes will be available online, students can choose to return home to finish out the semester or remain in Barbados.
 We ask that students consider the risk of traveling to the U.S. before making their decision.
-Classes will pause until Wednesday, March 18, 2020, to allow students time to travel and settle into their preferred location.
-If they identify in the high-risk category according to CDC guidelines, they are asked to please reach out to [email protected] to assist with logistics of their travel.

 Yes.
 The Villages of Coverley and the Coverley Square will remain open for students.
-Regular shuttles will continue for students traveling to and from campus.
 If a student decides to return home for the remainder of the session, they will still be responsible for their rent and utility expenses.

 If you choose to leave Barbados, please make arrangements for your pet or plan on bringing your pet along with you.